Journalism

 3 units

-A survey of the discipline of Communication Studies with emphasis on multiple epistemological, theoretical, and methodological issues relevant to the systematic inquiry and pursuit of knowledge about human communication.
-This course explores basic history, assumptions, principles, processes, variables, methods, and specializations of human communication as an academic field of study.
+A survey of the discipline of Communication Studies with emphasis on multiple epistemological, theoretical, and methodological issues relevant to the systematic inquiry of human interaction.
+The course explores communication theories from the humanistic, social scientific and critical traditions.

 Argumentation and Debate